spatialthoughts/courses/python-dataviz-output/assignment.md

 We select a country and extract the country geometry from the Natural Earth countries shapefile.
 Replace the `country` variable with the name of your chosen country.

-*Hint: You can print a list of values from the `SOVEREIGNT` column of `country_gdf` GeoDataFrame using `country_gdf.SOVEREIGNT.values` to know the value for your country.*
+*Hint1: You can print a list of values from the `SOVEREIGNT` column of `country_gdf` GeoDataFrame using `country_gdf.SOVEREIGNT.values` to know the value for your country.*

+*Hint2: For some countries, you may have to use additional condition using `ADM0_A3_IN` value to select the feature for the country.*

 ```python